 What are significant figures?

-Significant Figures are the digits of a value which carry meaning towards the resolution of the measurement.
+In chemistry, Significant figures are the digits of value which carry meaning towards the resolution of the measurement.
+They are also called significant figures chemistry.

 Significant figures rules